 Sick leave is paid time off work when an employee, spouse, partner, dependent child or other dependent is unwell or injured.

-In addition to the highly infectious Omicron COVID -19 variant, there are many illnesses this winter, so businesses and workers are under pressure.
-At MyHR, we have received many enquiries from clients about employees taking sick leave and managing absences, so we created this blog post to explain the details and answer common questions.
+At MyHR, we regularly receive queries from our clients about employees taking sick leave and managing absences, so we created this article to explain the details and answer some common questions.

 Minimum sick leave entitlements